-- Draft Report to be reviewed and discussed by the Sudbury Board of Selectmen on October 5, 2004. - Draft Report to be reviewed and discussed by the Sudbury Planning Board on October 13, 2004. - Draft Report to be reviewed and discussed by the Sudbury Housing Authority on October 4, 2004. - Draft Report to be reviewed and discussed by the Sudbury Community Preservation Committee on October 6, 2004. - Draft Report to be circulated to the Sudbury Finance Committee, Sudbury Public School Committee, Lincoln-Sudbury Regional School Committee, and Town of Sudbury Department Heads on October 21, 2004.
+- Draft Report reviewed and discussed by the Sudbury Board of Selectmen on October 5, 2004. - Draft Report reviewed and discussed by the Sudbury Planning Board on October 13, 2004. - Draft Report reviewed, discussed and adopted by the Sudbury Housing Authority on October 4, 2004. - Draft Report reviewed and discussed by the Sudbury Community Preservation Committee on October 6, 2004. - \ Draft Report circulated to the Sudbury Finance Committee, Sudbury Public School Committee, Lincoln-Sudbury Regional School Committee, and Town of Sudbury Department Heads on October 21, 2004.